 - The Guarantee element of State Pension Credit.

 Even if your child does not want a hot school lunch we would encourage you to apply as you may be entitled to other financial and educational support from the school such as 1:1 tuition, additional in-class and small group support.
-See our Pupil Premium Funding Information 2017-2018 document above for more details on how our funding allocation is used here at Meopham Community Academy.
+See our Pupil Premium expenditure Information 2018-2019 document above for more details on how our funding allocation was used last academic year at Meopham Community Academy.

-To apply for free school meals, please follow the link to the application form available via the website of Kent County Council.
+To apply for Pupil Premium/free school meals, please click on the button below which will take you to the application form on the website of Kent County Council.